 How Can I Get a Copy of My Medical Records (or My Loved One’s) from the Nursing Home

-Because of privacy regulations through HIPAA, as well as common misconceptions of the laws that apply to obtaining these records, it can be difficult to get medical records from a nursing home, or any other medical facility.
-This difficulty is not only on the part of the person seeking these records, but also may fall on the facility.
+Because of privacy regulations through HIPAA and common misconceptions of the laws that apply to obtaining these records, it can be difficult to get medical records from a nursing home or any other medical facility.
+This difficulty is not only on the part of the person seeking these records but also may fall on the facility.

 That being said, there are federal and state laws that ensure patients and authorized representatives can access their medical records – as long as the laws are complied with.
 These laws include the right to inspect, review, and copy the records of a person living in a nursing home.

-As a Greenville, SC nursing home lawyer might explain to you, a request for any copies must be in writing.
-This request must be delivered to a director, administrator, or manager or the facility or to the doctor or provider.
-You will also be responsible for any fees that may be charged by the facility.
+A request for any copies must be in writing.
+This request must be delivered to a director, administrator, manager, facility, doctor, or provider.
+You will also be responsible for any fees that the facility may charge.
 The nursing home has thirty days to respond to the request.

-In the event that the facility needs more time to comply with the request, they must give you a written statement of the reasons for their delay.
-They must also give you a date in which they will provide you with the records.
+If the facility needs more time to comply with the request, they must give you a written statement of the reasons for their delay.
+They must also give you a date on which they will provide you with the records.
 The nursing home has no more than 60 days to gather the requested information.

 Federal Law for Obtaining Nursing Home Records

-According to federal law, the resident of the nursing home, or their legal representative, has the right to access all records, including clinical records, within 24 hours of notice.
-They must also receive photocopies of the records, and at a standard rate.
+According to federal law, the nursing home residents, or their legal representative, have the right to access all records, including clinical records, within 24 hours of notice.
+They must also receive photocopies of the records and at a standard rate.

-It is the right of the resident to have personal privacy, as well as confidentiality of all their records.
-At any time, the resident can approve or refuse the release of any of their records to parties outside of the facility.
+It is the right of the resident to have personal privacy and confidentiality of all their records.
+At any time, the resident can approve or refuse the release of any of their records to parties outside the facility.
 The exception to this is when they are being transferred to another facility or a release is required by law.

-If at any time you are being refused your records, or those of your loved one’s, you should consult a nursing home lawyer in Greenville, SC for further help.
+If you are being refused your records, or those of your loved ones, you should consult a nursing home lawyer in Greenville, SC, for further help.
 Furthermore, if it appears as if records are being falsified or manipulated, gather any evidence you have that suggests this and call a lawyer.